 In addition, the triangular arbitrage strategy provides applications in cryptocurrency trading.
 Cryptocurrency markets and exchanges are still in development, and more arbitrage opportunities exist in such markets relative to the traditional currency markets.

-Thank you for reading CFI’s explanation of a triangular arbitrage opportunity.
-CFI offers the Financial Modeling & Valuation Analyst (FMVA)™ certification program for those looking to take their careers to the next level.
+Thank you for reading CFI’s guide on Triangular Arbitrage Opportunity.
 To keep learning and advancing your career, the following resources will be helpful: